Electric Car Grant 2026: Full list of eligible cars & how to save £3750

 'Why wait for the government?
 Leapmotor UK is giving drivers an instant head start with our very own electric car grant,' is the cheerily enticing message on the Chinese brand's website.
 We'll forgive the Leap-Grant for the curious hyphen usage in its name because it's another scheme offering up to £3750 — and from a brand where the ECG discount is unlikely to apply.

-Only the C10 SUV receives the larger discount, with the much cheaper T03 city car having a more modest £1500 knocked off its price.
-Available on cars ordered by 30 September 2025 the Leap-Grant can't be combined with other offers unless explicitly stated.
+Only the C10 SUV receives the larger discount, with the cheaper T03 city car and the new Leapmotor B10 having a more modest £1500 knocked off its price.
+Available on cars ordered by 30 June 2026 the Leap-Grant can't be combined with other offers unless explicitly stated.

 MG EV Car Grant